 Going by the media and shows like Love Island, handsome men have six pack abs, self-tanned skin, hairless bodies, whitened teeth, a hint of stubble and 6 ft height.
-This is idolised on IG where women also follow a typical guideline: full lips, thick eyebrows, thin waists, curvy hips.
+This is idolised on Instagram where women also follow a typical guideline: full lips, thick eyebrows, thin waists, curvy hips.
 I feel it’s become too conventional and boring.
-When I picture a sexy man, I imagine one who avoids the trends and has an image that differentiates from crowds.
+When I picture a sexy man, I imagine one who avoids trends and has an image that differentiates from crowds.

 Does it really matter?

 Whether you find a guy cute, sexy, handsome or hot, I suppose the main aspect is whether you find them overall aesthetically pleasing.
 I have friends who love dating “cute” guys and others who dream of meeting a Leonardo DiCaprio lookalike.
 You’d think for a society now promoting self-love and body confidence, they’d be less judgement over who people choose to date.
 When I broke up with an ex, people said to me, “He’s so ugly anyway, you can do much better.”
 Although flattering to my self-esteem, I felt annoyed the relationship got dismantled to that basis.